 Categories with families form an algebraic notion of model of type theory.
-In order to later model universes \`a la Russell, we define them in a stratified manner where instead of a single presheaf of types, we specify a filtration of presheaves of ``small'' types. \footnote{We note that this non-algebraic aspect of the definition does not interfere with the otherwise algebraic character and that subsets and the equality of sets $\Elem(\Gamma, \iU_n) = \Type_n$ below could in principle be replaced by injections and natural isomorphisms, respectively.} The length of the filtration is not essential: we have chosen $1 + \omega$ so that we may specify constructions just at the top level.
+In order to simplify the treatment of universes, we define them in a stratified manner where instead of a single presheaf of types, we specify a filtration of presheaves of ``small'' types. \footnote{ We note that this, some might say, non-algebraic aspect of the definition does not interfere with the otherwise algebraic character and that subsets could in principle be replaced by injections.
+Indeed, one can even relax the requirement that $\Type_n \to \Type$ is a monomorphism, at the cost of making it more tedious to state coherence of type formers under lifting and level coercion (if desired).
+One can also give a version where there is no top-level presheaf of types $\Type$.
+None of these variations impact what we do in this article. } The length of the filtration is not essential: we have chosen $\omega + 1$ so that we may specify constructions just at the top level.